Samuel Beckett: Jocelyn Herbert

 The English stage designer Jocelyn Herbert was a close friend and influence on Beckett until his death.
 She worked with him on such plays as Happy Days (their third project) and Krapp's Last Tape at the Royal Court Theatre.
 Beckett said that Herbert became his closest friend in England: "She has a great feeling for the work and is very sensitive and doesn't want to bang the nail on the head.
 Generally speaking, there is a tendency on the part of designers to overstate, and this has never been the case with Jocelyn."

 Walter Asmus

 The German director Walter D. Asmus began his working relationship with Beckett in the Schiller Theatre in Berlin in 1974 and continued until 1989, the year of the playwright's death.
-Asmus has directed all of Beckett's plays internationally.
+Asmus has directed many of Beckett's plays internationally.